miker704/Strife/patches2.md

     - Uploaded new svg group chat icon for group chat avatars.
     - Removed all raw svg embedded code in dm members list and replaced them with svg components.
     - Removed all raw svg embedded code in server members list and replaced them with svg components.
+    - Added Reset live search function to invite to server modal.

 ## Backend Changes